 Parylene possesses several valuable properties that set the material apart from other conformal coatings.

-Relative Hardness – Parylene provides superior mechanical protection at thicknesses utilized for conformal coating applications compared to epoxy and polyurethane hardness.
-Learn more about Relative Hardness.
+Parylene provides superior mechanical protection and corrosion resistance at thicknesses utilized for conformal coating applications compared to epoxy and polyurethane hardness.

-Thermal Properties – The coefficients of thermal expansion of the Parylene are similar to epoxies and Parylene is capable of withstanding exposure to cryogenic temperatures.
-Learn more about Thermal Properties.
+The unique structure of parylene coatings grant them many useful properties, but the thermal properties are among the most efficient--simply because the ability to withstand temperature extremes is crucial in countless applications.
+The coefficients of thermal expansion of the Parylene are similar to epoxies and Parylene is capable of withstanding exposure to cryogenic temperatures.

-Electrical Properties – Parylene displays excellent dielectric strength, is a dielectric constant and has a consistent dissipation factor.
-Learn more about Electrical Properties.
+Parylene displays excellent dielectric strength, is a dielectric constant and has a consistent dissipation factor.

-Physical & Mechanical Properties – Parylene is unmatched when it comes to tensile strength, yield strength and elongation, coefficient of friction and hardness.
-Learn more about Physical & Mechanical Properties.
+Parylene is unmatched when it comes to tensile strength, yield strength, and elongation, coefficient of friction, and hardness.

-Barrier Properties - Due to the physical properties of Parylene and the method of deposition, the film is pin-hole free and provides an excellent barrier to both liquids and gasses.
+Due to the physical properties of Parylene and the method of deposition, the film is pinhole free and provides an excellent barrier to both liquids and gasses.
 The gas and moisture vapor permeability characteristics far exceed that of liquid coatings.
-Learn more about Barrier Properties.

-Optical Properties - Parylene exhibits very little absorption of light and is therefore transparent and colorless.
+Parylene exhibits very little absorption of light and is therefore transparent and colorless.
 If a substrate is used outdoors and repeatedly exposed to direct sunlight, it is recommended to apply UV protection on top of Parylene.
-Learn more about Optical Properties.

 Advanced Coating performs ongoing and thorough testing of the Parylene types and their performance.
 Detailed documentation is available upon request.